space-wizards/docs/src/en/general-development/tips/writing-guidebook-entries.md

 Any text written in the bounds of the tag will be displayed plainly on the guide.
 But, if you write a guide with only plain text, eye explosion (and subsequent death) rates will skyrocket globally.

-Save hundreds of l-eye-ves and use the (small) variety of markdown tags that are supported:
+Save hundreds of l-eye-ves and use the (small) variety of richtext tags that are supported:
 - `#` creates a title.
 - `##` creates a heading.
 - `-` creates a list entry.